zshn25/zshn25.github.io/_posts/2023-05-11-self-supervision-for-foundation-models.markdown

 Any task that doesn't require explitcit labels can be used as a pretext task.
 The goal is to be able to make use of as much data as possible.
 This task is not actually the task what the model would finally be required to do, but this task would allow to use much more data via self-supervised learning.

-> ## For a more comprehensive list of self-supervised pretext tasks, checkout [this page from Papers with Code](https://paperswithcode.com/methods/category/self-supervised-learning), and [this curated list](https://github.com/jason718/awesome-self-supervised-learning) of research in self-supervised learning
+{% include info.html content="For a more comprehensive list of self-supervised pretext tasks, checkout [this page from Papers with Code](https://paperswithcode.com/methods/category/self-supervised-learning), and [this curated list](https://github.com/jason718/awesome-self-supervised-learning) of research in self-supervised learning"%}

 Prediction/Generation and Similarity are the two main concepts that can be exploited to design self-supervised pretext tasks.